PC-trollbox/very-secure-shell/README.md

 # very-secure-shell
-In beta, tested only on Linux.
+In beta, tested on Linux with bash and on Windows with powershell.

 Node.JS.
 Tested on v19.1.0